 - New hedges should also ideally be planned and planted now.
 Good options for a hedge include Buxus, Abelia, Duranta, Camelia, Cuphea, Freylinia, Westringia, Viburnum, Nandina and Pittosporum.
 ‘Edible’ hedges like Bay Laurel, Rosemary, Num-num, Quinces and Pomegranates are very popular and trendy.
-The very knowledgeable advisors at our Outside Info desk will be more than happy to assist you in your choice of hedge.

 Your April sowing guide

 Ensure a continuous harvest and beautiful winter colour by sowing your favourites of the following now: